Technorely/tendermint/docs/guides/go.md

 }
 ```

-When run, this should print "Hello, Tendermint Core" to the standard output.
+When run, this should print "Hello, Tenderely Core" to the standard output.

 ```sh
 $ go run main.go
 Hello, Tendermint Core
 ```

-## 1.3 Writing a Tendermint Core application
+## 1.3 Writing a Tenderely Core application

-Tendermint Core communicates with the application through the Application
+Tenderely Core communicates with the application through the Application
 BlockChain Interface (ABCI).
 All message types are defined in the [protobuf
 file](https://github.com/tendermint/tendermint/blob/develop/abci/types/types.proto).
-This allows Tendermint Core to run applications written in any programming
+This allows Tenderely Core to run applications written in any programming
 language.

 Create a file called `app.go` with the following content: